distributed-system-analysis/pbench/docs/API/V1/contents.md

 # `GET /api/v1/datasets/contents/<dataset><path>`

-This API returns an `application/json` document describing a `<path>` within the `<dataset>` tarball representation.
+This API returns an `application/json` document describing a file or the content of a directory at a specified `<path>` within the `<dataset>` tarball representation.

 ## URI parameters

 `<dataset>` string \
-The resource ID of a Pbench dataset on the server.
+The resource ID of a dataset on the Pbench Server.

 `<path>`    string \
-The path of an item in the dataset inventory, as captured by the Pbench agent packaging; for example, `/` for the root, or `/1-default/` for the default first iteration directory.
+The path of an item in the dataset inventory, as captured by the Pbench Agent packaging; for example, `/` for the root, or `/1-default/` for the default first iteration directory.

 ## Request headers

 `authorization: bearer` token \
 *Bearer* schema authorization is required to access any non-public dataset.
-E.g., `authorization: Bearer <token>`
+E.g., `authorization: bearer <token>`

 ## Response headers